Gloria Dei Presbyterian Church

 What is the Situation:

 The three hundred years of Presbyterians in this country have seen many splits and the formation of many denominations.
 Since the General Assembly meeting in June 2006, a few congregations have left to become a part of other Presbyterian denominations or to be independent.
 Other congregations are talking about forming a new denomination and having a peaceable separation from the PCUSA.
 Thirty years ago there was speculation that if the denomination continued to lose members at the current rate, there would be no Presbyterian Church left.
-It is true the denomination continues to lose members, yet there continues a strong presence and ministry of Presbyterians across the country.
+It is true the denomination continues to lose members, yet there continues to be a strong presence and ministry of Presbyterians across the country.
 In some congregations there is considerable growth.

 You may have heard: